 The prize should be given for a single piece of work.
 The prize may be awarded to multiple individuals but only for contributions to a single piece of their collaborative work.

-The George Polya Prize in Applied Combinatorics will be awarded at AN21 in Spokane, WA.
+The George Pólya Prize in Applied Combinatorics will be awarded virtually at AN21.

 Read the full prize specifications.